 I also thank Andrés Villaveces for sending his thoughts on my results and Will Boney for thoroughly reading this paper and giving invaluable feedback.
+I thank an anonymous referee for a thorough reading of Section 5.

 2. Preliminaries

 We review some of the basics of abstract elementary classes and fix some notation.
 The reader is advised to skim through this section quickly and go back to it as needed.
 We refer the reader to the preliminaries of [Vasb] for more motivation on some of the definitions below.